psteckler/ppx_version/README.md

 One linter rule is that stable-versioned modules cannot be contained in the result of a functor application.
 The reason is that the types might depend on the functor arguments, so that distinct functor applications yield different types with different serializations.
-An exception to that rule is when the functor takes no arguments.
+Exception: Functors that take no module arguments are allowed to return stable-versioned modules.

 Another rule is that types from stable-versioned modules with a specific version can only be used to define other types in